garrandall/popular-music-data/tracks/let-s-go--round-again-average-white-band.md

 Now baby, I know that you think I will be different now Inside of me nothing has changed
-So I'm asking you again, ooh
+So I'm asking you again, oh
 Please no one else could have brought me back
 No one could ever change, the memory I kept within my heart